 Registration and certification

 Registrations must be made separately in each desired jurisdiction.
 Laws and procedures vary significantly among jurisdictions.
 The registration process can be complex and costly.
 Certification is subject to examination.
-If the design is certified, legal rights are enforceable retrospectively to the application date (similar to a grant for a patent).
+If the design is certified, legal rights are enforceable retrospectively to the application date (similar to a grant for a).
 Certified designs are searchable in public databases.